rishabhky/society_app/README.md

 Notice Board: Stay updated with important announcements, notices, and events posted by the society management.

+Chat with Neighbors: Connect with your neighbors through the app, fostering community interaction and making it easier to communicate and socialize with those around you.

 ## Upcoming Features
 I am actively working on adding more features to make this app even more useful for society residents.
 Some of the upcoming features include: